langer-jaros/learning/code/python/python.md

 Everything in a python is an **object**.
 String is an object, list is an object.
 So almost anything has some methods already prepare for you.
-With `dir` function you can see all the atributes and methods of the object.
+With `dir` function you can see all the attributes and methods of the object.

 ```py
 dir(anything)